-The Administrators of the Division of Vocational Rehabilitation Services (DHS), the Developmental Disability Division (Department of Health) and the Medquest Division (DHS) are starting discussions on the collaborative roles and responsibilities of each division to provide opportunities for DD individuals to obtain competitive integrated employment.
-Our goal is to establish a Memorandum of Agreement (MOA) which defines the roles and responsibilities of each division to provide easy access to each of the programs' services with the goal of placement in competitive integrated employment for DD individuals.
+The Administrators of the Division of Vocational Rehabilitation Services (Department of Human Services), the Developmental Disability Division (Department of Health) and the Medquest Division (Department of Human Services) are starting discussions on the collaborative roles and responsibilities of each division to provide opportunities for DD individuals to obtain competitive integrated employment.
+Our goal is to establish a Memorandum of Agreement (MOA) which defines the roles and responsibilities of each division to provide opportunities of each division to provide easy access to each of the programs' services with the goal of placement in competitive integrated employment for DD individuals.
 The Administrators along with designated staff members will be meeting to start sharing information on the roles and responsibilities of staff in each Division.